jgerchen/polyintro/workflow/scripts/SFS/README.md

 individual6&lt;TAB&gt;population2&lt;TAB&gt;4

 Let's assume individuals in population1 are tetraploid and individuals in population2 are diploid.
 In both cases we would subsample our data to two individuals, note that population1 has double the number of haploid genome copies because its tetraploid.
 This will allow us to have sites with missing data for one individual in each population, sites with more missing data will be ignored.
+For 2d SFS sites will be ignored if one the population in the pairwise comparison has more missing data.

 --out and --out_folded are normal and folded SFS for all populations defined in your pop_map